A lesson about different types of fonts and typography terms

 Graphing paper (or computers with software such as Adobe InDesign or Photoshop)

-For homework, students will find five examples of advertisements, sample layouts or Web pages that use different font choices for body copy, captions, secondary headlines and headlines.
-They can capture screen shots of examples online or provide hard copies from print publications.
+Students will find five examples of advertisements, sample layouts or websites that use different font choices for body copy, captions, secondary headlines and headlines.
+They can capture screenshots of examples online or provide hard copies from print publications.
+Students can use classroom computers or their own devices.

 After classifying the fonts, students will attempt to find the font name/family used for each category by using computers with Internet access, mobile devices and/or software such as Adobe InDesign or Photoshop (or whatever is available).
-This also works well as a small group activity, especially if not all students bring the examples assigned as homework.
-Groups of three can select among the examples they brought and can work together to use five total; this also helps if computer access is limited.
+This also works well as a small group activity.
+Groups of three can select among the examples they found and can work together to use five total; this also helps if computer access is limited.
+You could also have some samples already selected to give to different groups.
+This could save time or create more structure.